Barzoius/TERRAIN_GENERATION/README.md

 ### Fault Formation

+This technique works by randomly generating a line on the height maps at each iteration and then setting a random altitude on one side of the fault line.

 | FF16 | FF32 | FF64 |
 |---|---|---|
 | ![](TERRAIN_GENERATION/Resources/ForReadME/FF16.png)  | ![](TERRAIN_GENERATION/Resources/ForReadME/FF32.png)| ![](TERRAIN_GENERATION/Resources/ForReadME/FF64.png)  |

+This is not the end of the algorithm, as it is necessary to smooth the edges created by the lines.
+In the original source, this is done by processing the height map in strips and adjusting the altitude values based on the previous ones.
+However, since I used compute shaders, this sequential approach would not have worked, so I opted for applying a blur filter over the height map.

 With mean filter: